poverholt/record-sort-gr/README.md

 * POST to /records will respond with the created record in JSON format if possible, along with field "success" or "error", for successful and failed attempts respectively.
 The success value is a boolean The error value can be a string or a vector of strings, when multiple errors are reported.
+* POST to /records will be rejected if...
+  * Gender is not some non-blank substring of "female" or "male", case-insensitive.
+    * m, M, male, MALE, f, F, FEM, female are all valid.
+  * Birthdate does not meet required MM/DD/YYYY.
+  * LastName, FirstName or FavoriteColor are missing or white-space only.
 * The following endpoints were added to help with testing...
   * DELETE /records - reset the records list to empty
   * GET / - returns a test string